goshencollege/gc-communicator/.github/ISSUE_TEMPLATE/required-function.md

 ---
 name: Required function
-about: Detail an required function for this project
+about: This is an absolutely critical function that must be implemented.
 title: ''
 labels: ''
 assignees: ''